jbellino-usgs/crystal-spring-discharge/README.md

  It is recommended that the Anaconda python distribution is installed prior to running the notebook (https://www.continuum.io/downloads).
- Mimimum requirements for this example are the pandas and numpy packages which are part of the default Anaconda environment, but may also be installed separately using the program "conda".
+ Mimimum requirements for this example are the `pandas` and `matplotlib` packages which are part of the default Anaconda environment, but may also be installed separately using the program `conda`.

  Getting Started
 -----------------------------------------------